VishalGiram0842/SampleAppDevPOC/README.md

 # SampleAppDevPOC

+# Test 2 - Regenerated token with proper scopes
+Regenerated token with repo and workflow scopes to fix repository dispatch issue.

 # Test - Triggering workflow with fixed token
 Test commit to verify cross-repo dispatch is working with AUTOMATION_REPO_TOKEN.
 POC app repository for CI/CD integration with QA automation framework